carpentries-incubator/reproducible-publications-quarto/episodes/06-code-chunks.md

 Benefits of global knitr options:
 1) Global code chunk options
-2) Set working directory so file paths can be relative to the root instead of our .Rmd file
+2) Set working directory so file paths (for code chunks) can be relative to the root instead of our .Rmd file
 3) Load libraries and data once instead of in each code chunk

-To set global options that apply to every chunk in your file, call we will call `knitr::opts_chunk$set()` in a new code chunk right after our yaml header (name the new code chunk `setup`.
+To set global options that apply to every chunk in your file, we will call `knitr::opts_chunk$set()` in a new code chunk right after our yaml header (name the new code chunk `setup`.

 Add to your file (with backticks):